Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 Deleting your property in Experience Platform Launch might cause disruption to your recurring push and in-app messaging activities.
 {% endhint %}

-If you delete your mobile property in Experience Platform Launch, review your mobile property status in Campaign Standard and ensure that the property displays an updated **Deleted in Launch** status.
+In Experience Platform Launch, if you delete your mobile property, review your mobile property status in the Campaign Standard extension and ensure that the property displays an updated **Deleted in Launch** status.
 For more information about deleting a property, see [Delete a Property](https://docs.adobe.com/content/help/en/launch/using/reference/admin/companies-and-properties.html#delete-a-property).

 To remove the corresponding mobile app in Campaign Standard, click **Remove from ACS**.
 For more information, see [Deleting your Adobe Launch mobile application](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html#DeletingyourAdobeExperiencePlatformLaunchapplication).